anyForecast/anyforecast/README.md

 Containerized machine learning end-to-end lifecycle system for time series forecasting.
-A manifest file (i.e., Dockerfile) is provided for building all the required services, which include
+A manifest file (i.e., docker-compose-yml) is provided for building all the required services which include,

 | Name     | Description                             | GUI | Default Port |